 I am interested in being on the Chariton Valley Telephone Corporation Board of Directors.
 How do I apply?

 According to the Bylaws, it shall be the duty of the Board of Directors to appoint a nominating committee of nine cooperative members.
 The nominating committee shall select nominees from the area vacated for which a board member is to be elected.
 Nominations may also be made by a petition signed by one hundred (100) or more members.
 Board members serve 3 year terms and available directorships rotate through the geographic regions: Northwestern area, Northeastern area, Southwestern area, South central area, and the Southeastern area.
 No person shall be eligible to become a Director who (a) is not a member, (b) who does not maintain primary residence in the area which it serves, (c) whose account has not been in good standing for at least 1 year prior to nomination, or (d) has been an employee in the preceding 36 months.
 Interested members who are eligible should submit an online application to the nominations committee and complete an online questionnaire when a Directorship is open for election in their geographic region.

 When is the Annual Meeting held?

 The Board shall determine the date, time and location for all meetings of the members.
 Written notice shall be rendered no less than 20 or more than 60 days before the date, time, and location set by the Board.
-The annual meeting is typically held in Salisbury during the fall, September or October, but is subject to change at the discretion of the Board.
+The annual meeting is typically held in Macon during October, but is subject to change at the discretion of the Board.
 Annual Meeting is livestreamed thru Facebook for membership.